KaustubhLall/229-Project-Group-6/docs/OKR.rst

 4. For the layout part, many styles were encoded as CSS format and It took me a while to properly adjust the layouts.

+Deployment:
+Docker exposing ports cannot test application locally (runs on localhost on our machine, but cannot access docker port 0.0.0.0 locally to test).
+Changing host to 0.0.0.0 led to a lot of difficulties until we properly configured the dockerfile, however led to a lot of confusion with AWS.